HOW TO GROW PEONIESLearn about growing peony flowers with planting and care advice from the pros

 If planted well, herbaceous peonies will happily send up new shoots each spring for decades.
 Photo by: gutaper / 123RF.

 Plant bareroot peonies in the fall (prior to the first frost) and they'll have the best chance of blooming the following spring.
 Spring planted peonies may not bloom for two years or more.

 Picking the right spot for your peony plant is essential to its success.
-If sited incorrectly, deep roots make transplanting of mature peonies difficult or impossible.
-Aside from plenty of sunlight and nutrient-rich soil, you’ll want to make sure peonies are planted in an area where you can enjoy their gorgeous flowers.
-Herbaceous and intersectional peonies should be planted in a spot with at least five to six hours of full sun per day.
+If sited incorrectly, deep roots make transplanting mature plants difficult or impossible.
+Aside from plenty of sunlight and nutrient-rich soil, you’ll want to make sure they are planted in an area where you can enjoy their gorgeous flowers.
+Herbaceous and intersectional varieties should be planted in a spot with at least five to six hours of full sun per day.
 However, plants that produce single and anemone flower forms may benefit from some afternoon sun protection.
-Furthermore, because peonies hate wet feet (roots standing in water), “a slope or raised bed is preferable to a very flat site,” says Kasha Furman of Cricket Hill Garden.
+Furthermore, because they hate wet feet (roots standing in water), “a slope or raised bed is preferable to a very flat site,” says Kasha Furman of Cricket Hill Garden.
 And don’t forget to plan ahead and give tree peonies plenty of room—most grow to five by five feet in their 10th year.

 Tip: The experts from the University of Michigan’s Peony Garden at the Nichols Arboretum recommend planting peonies far away from large trees and shrubs as they do not like to have root competition.

 What type of soil is best for peonies?